Chronic myelogenous leukemia: United States

-The American Cancer Society estimates that in 2014, about 5,980 new cases of chronic myeloid leukemia were diagnosed, and about 810 people died of the disease.
-This means that a little over 10% of all newly diagnosed leukemia cases will be chronic myeloid leukemia.
-The average risk of a person getting this disease is 1 in 588.
+The American Cancer Society estimates that in 2025, about 9,560 new cases of chronic myeloid leukemia will be diagnosed, and about 1,290 people will die of the disease.
+This means that about 15% of all newly diagnosed leukemia cases will be chronic myeloid leukemia.
+The average risk of a person getting this disease is 1 in 526.
 The disease is more common in men than women, and more common in whites than African-Americans.
 The average age at diagnosis is 64 years, and this disease is rarely seen in children.